Lucasor99/TFM/README.md

 ansible-playbook -i hosts.ini k8s-cluster.yml --ask-become-pass
 ```

+>[!NOTE]
+> The --ask-become-pass option is used to avoid entering the sudo password for each command.

 This playbook will:
 - Allow necessary ports through the firewall
 - Install Docker and containerd